Static Power Dissipation Solution

 How to Calculate Static Power Dissipation?

-Static Power Dissipation calculator uses Static Power = Static Current*Drain Voltage to calculate the Static Power, The Static Power Dissipation formula is defined static electricity is an imbalance of electric charges within or on the surface of a material.
+Static Power Dissipation calculator uses Static Power = Static Current*Base Collector Voltage to calculate the Static Power, The Static Power Dissipation formula is defined static electricity is an imbalance of electric charges within or on the surface of a material.
 Static Power is denoted by Pstatic symbol.

 How to calculate Static Power Dissipation using this online calculator?
-To use this online calculator for Static Power Dissipation, enter Static Current (Istatic) & Drain Voltage (VDD) and hit the calculate button.
-Here is how the Static Power Dissipation calculation can be explained with given input values -> 6765 = 0.0041*2.
+To use this online calculator for Static Power Dissipation, enter Static Current (istatic) & Base Collector Voltage (Vbc) and hit the calculate button.
+Here is how the Static Power Dissipation calculation can be explained with given input values -> 5900.796 = 0.00297*2.02.

 FAQ